 As a reminder, Grammatical articles are those frequently used words in English (the, a, an).Conclusion

-There are about 3 million native speakers of Lithuanian and 45 million native speakers of Polish.
+There are approximately 3 million native speakers of Lithuanian, and 45 million native speakers of Polish.
 Both Lithuanian and Polish are among the official languages of the European Union.